+ Profile + Job

 However, that will only give you, as the babysitter, permission to make medical decisions with that specific doctor.
 That's great if you need to take a child for a doctor's appointment but won't help if you need to take them to the emergency room.

 For that reason, it's better to have a more general medical treatment authorization and consent form completed.
-You can find a couple of examples here and here.
+You can find an example here.
 However, since laws can vary from country to country, it's best to have parents check these forms over with a lawyer to be sure they'll be valid when you need them.

 Parents can also complete more general babysitter consent forms.
 These can allow babysitters to act as a temporary custodian for a child and to do things like sign forms required to register for field trips at school or to sign up for sports or swimming lessons.